5

 Research suggests that meditating enhances melatonin production, a critical hormone essential for rest.

-It helps people fall asleep faster, preserves deep sleep, and enhances rapid eye movement (REM) sleep states.
+It helps you fall asleep faster, preserves deep sleep, and enhances rapid eye movement (REM) sleep states.

 The effects of mindfulness improve symptoms of anxiety and depression.